 All work must be made up and completed within the time allotted by teachers if the student is to receive credit.
+If an assignment was assigned prior to the absence, the due date of the assignment still stands as required by the teacher.
 The make-up is the responsibility of the student, not the instructor.
 Concerning field trips, extra-curricular activities, or other prearranged absences, students should complete work prior to leaving.